novaframework/nova/guides/routing.md

   }].
 ```

 This will create a path for `/admin` which, when a user enters will call `my_controller:main/1`.
-The `_Environment` variable that is consumed by the *routes*-function will have the value that `nova:get_environment/0` returns.
+The `_Environment` variable that is consumed by the `routes` function will have the value that `nova:get_environment/0` returns.
 The *environment* variable is an important thing cause it enables the devlopers to define different routes for different environments.
-To change the running environment edit the `sys.config` file to include `{environment, Env}` tuple under the `nova` application where `Env` can be any erlang-term.
+To change the running environment edit the `sys.config` file to include an `{environment, Env}` tuple under the `nova` application where `Env` can be any erlang-term.

 ### The routing object

-The routing object consist of four or three fields.
+The routing object consists of three or four fields.

 ### HTTP(S) Routing ###